Senonino/data-ber-01-20/Projects/module-1_projects/03_data-thieves-project/README.md

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
-That is why creating a Kanban board is important.
+That is why creating a Kanban board and readme documentation is important.
 You can find a template for Trello [here](https://trello.com/b/26Wr3pVF/project-3-data-thief).
-Remember that you **CAN'T CODE** until your project is planned.
 * Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure.
 * Your project must include data from at least 2 different data sources (APIs & web, dataset & APIs, etc.).
 * The project needs to be presented within 5 minutes to your colleagues on the day of the presentation.